 For an explanation of how your application materials will be evaluated, see Overview of Admission Process.

-Students interested in an education program are encouraged to meet with the appropriate education advisor in University College to plan ahead: Undergraduate applicants remain in University College pending acceptance into a Teacher Education Program.
+Students interested in an education program are encouraged to meet with the appropriate education advisor in University College to plan ahead.
+Appointments may be made through e-Campus.
+Undergraduate applicants remain in University College pending acceptance into a Teacher Education Program.

 Early Childhood Education: Phyllis Penhallow email@example.com

 Elementary Education: Dr. Sandy Hicks firstname.lastname@example.org